parkersh1/Hashtagify/README.md

-# INFO 340 Project
+# INFO 498 Project

-# Concerto
+# Spotif-AI

-Concerto is designed to revolutionize the way users discover and share concerts.
-Our platform focuses on promoting emerging artists and facilitating music lovers to find live music events in their vicinity.
-By bridging the gap between new musicians and potential audiences, Concerto aims to offer a seamless and inclusive experience for all music enthusiasts.
+Spotif-AI is designed to transform how users interact with and understand Spotify's music recommendation algorithm.
+Our platform allows users to upload their own playlists and share it with other users on the platform.
+Users will be shown new playlists from other users in order to expand their music library.

 ## Problem Statement

-In the era of information overload, finding concise and relevant details about live concerts can be cumbersome.
-Users often find themselves navigating through multiple platforms to gather essential information such as ticket availability, venue details, and event dates.
-The existing systems, biased towards well-known musicians, further limit the exposure of emerging artists.
-Our observation indicates that platforms like TicketMaster, despite their efforts, fall short in providing a clutter-free and focused solution for concert discovery, particularly for concerts by new artists.
+Spotify's current algorithm lacks transparency, often resulting in a biased and limited music discovery experience.
+Users find it difficult to understand why certain tracks are recommended and often miss out on discovering new or lesser-known artists.

-## Our Solution: Concerto
+## Our Solution: Spotif-AI

-Concerto emerges as a dedicated platform allowing users to find and upload concerts in their area.
-It aims to:
+Spotif-AI serves as an innovative platform that:
+- Increases transparency of the recommendation process.
+- Gives users control over the data influencing their music suggestions.

-- Enhance the visibility of new and emerging artists.
+- Promotes discovery of new and emerging artists.
-- Simplify the discovery process for users seeking live music events.
-- Provide an uncluttered interface focused solely on concerts.

 ### Features

-- **Concert Discovery:** Users can easily find information about concerts based on their location, leveraging an intuitive search functionality.
-- **Artist Promotion/User Contribution:** Emerging artists have the opportunity to upload and advertise their concerts, reaching a broader audience.
-- **Categories Filtering:** Concerts can be filtered by genre tailored to the user's preferences.
-- **Sorting Reviews:** Users can sort reviews by rating and dates to see concert reviews by their preference.
+- **User-Driven Recommendations:** Users can upload their playlists and receive suggestions based on a clearer, adjustable algorithm (based on similar songs/artists/tags)
+- **Community Engagement:** Users share and discover playlists, enhancing their music exploration.

 ## Target Audience

-- **Concert Goers:** Individuals looking to explore live music events in their area.
+- **Spotify Users:** Those looking to refine their music discovery process.
-- **Emerging Artists:** New musicians seeking to promote their concerts and grow their fanbase.
-- **Music Enthusiasts:** Users interested in discovering new music and supporting up-and-coming talent.
+- **Data Enthusiasts:** Users interested in understanding and influencing the algorithms that shape their listening habits.

 ## Impact

-By focusing on inclusivity and simplicity, Concerto addresses the critical need for a platform that supports both artists and live music enthusiasts.
-It provides a space for minority groups and new musicians to gain visibility, while offering users an easy way to discover and enjoy live music.
+Spotif-AI aims to democratize music recommendation by providing a user-centered approach that enhances understanding and broadens musical landscapes, ultimately fostering a richer music discovery experience for all.

 ## Acknowledgments

-- Our dedicated team: Junhee Park, Ji Min Sung, Parker Huang, Cole Meier, for their relentless effort and creativity.

-Join us in redefining concert discovery and promotion.
-With Concerto, your next musical adventure is just a click away!
+- Special thanks to our dedicated team members: Parker Huang, Clark Chin, Nicole Han, and Marie Kang.

+Spotif-AI invites you to explore a new dimension of music recommendation.
+Join us on this revolutionary journey to redefine how music is experienced on Spotify.